-skip\covered (boolean, defaulted from [report] skip\covered): Don't include files in the report that are 100% covered files.
+(boolean, defaulted from [report] skip\covered) Don't include files in the report that are 100% covered files.
 See Coverage summary: coverage report for more information.

+[html] skip\empty

-New in version 5.4. skip\empty (boolean, defaulted from [report] skip\empty): Don't include empty files (those that have 0 statements) in the report.
+(boolean, defaulted from [report] skip\empty) Don't include empty files (those that have 0 statements) in the report.
 See Coverage summary: coverage report for more information.